rrothenb/the-first-daughter/Research/Watchers and Nephilim.md

 - Bound by the archangel Michael
 - Imprisoned in valleys of the earth
 - Held for 70 generations
-- After witnessing destruction of his children, cast into abyss of fire
+- After the destruction of his children, cast into abyss of fire
 - Awaits final judgment

 **According to Rabbinic Tradition (Midrash Abkir, Bereshit Rabbati, Yalkut):**